openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

         "zero_grad": true // Whether to setting gradients corresponding to zeroed filters to zero during training, `True` by default.
     },

-    // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'blacklist'.
+    // A list of model control flow graph node scopes to be ignored for this operation - functions as a 'denylist'.
 Optional.
     "ignored_scopes": []

-    // A list of model control flow graph node scopes to be considered for this operation - functions as a 'whitelist'.
+    // A list of model control flow graph node scopes to be considered for this operation - functions as a 'allowlist'.
 Optional.
     // "target_scopes": []
 }
 ```